Keep your call app running normally

 Detailed troubleshooting and workflow guidance for voice apps, meetings, and mixed desktop audio.

-These are the pages that support the main intent with narrower troubleshooting or comparison content.
+These pages support the main intent with narrower setup, troubleshooting, or comparison angles without turning the cluster into a generic feed.

 You can route the call audio that way, but the buffering characteristics are still there, so test it before relying on it for important meetings.